Department of Mathematics

 Designation

-Dr. S.K.Uma M.Sc., Ph.D.
+Dr. S.Sreelakshmi M.Sc., Ph.D.
 Professor & HOD

 Ms. S. Uma M.Sc.
 Associate Professor

-Ms. Chaya T.Y M.Sc., M.Phil., Ph.D.
+Dr. Chaya T.Y.
+M.Sc., M.Phil., Ph.D.
 Assistant Professor

-Mr. Aravind P.N M.Sc.
+Mr. Aravind P.N.
+M.Sc.
 Assistant Professor

 Ms. Shuba R.N M.Sc.(Ph.D.)
 Assistant Professor